VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: VideoGuide

-The assumption $\z_r \approx \z_{0|t-\tau}$ in Sec. \ref{sec:3.1} holds for any sample $\z_{0|t-\tau}$ with temporal consistency comparable to a real-world sample.
-This brings us to realize that the sample $\z_{0|t-\tau}$ does not necessarily have to originate from the same base model.
-It is possible to \textit{plug in} any denoised latent $\z_{0|t-\tau}$ from any video diffusion model, and the denoising process would be guided to follow the temporal consistency of the supplemented latent.
+The assumption of $\psi$ in Sec.~\ref{sec:3.1} holds for any \textit{teacher} model that provides a reliable estimate of the denoised sample.
+This brings us to realize that $\psi$ does not necessarily have to be approximated by the same base model.
+It is possible to \textit{plug in} any video diffusion model to approximate $\psi$ and the denoising process would be guided to follow the temporal consistency of the supplemented latent.
 Here, we demonstrate the steps required for utilizing denoised samples $\z_{0|t-\tau}^{(G)}$ of an external guidance model $G$ to enhance the performance of the base sampling model $S$.

-\textbf{Renoising into the Guidance Domain.} Different video diffusion models are trained on different noise schedules and distributions, and matching such discrepancies is a mandatory process.
+\textbf{Renoising into the Guidance Domain.} Different video diffusion models are trained on varying noise schedules and distributions, and matching such discrepancies is a mandatory process.
 When utilizing a guiding model with conflicting factors, the intermediate latent $\z_t$ of the sampling model must be transformed to align with the noise schedule and distribution of the guiding model.
 The transformation process can be defined as follows:

 where $(S)$ denotes the components related to the base sampling model and $(G)$ denotes the components related to the external guiding model.
 Specifically, $\z^{(S)}_{0|t}$ is the denoised sample from $\z^{(S)}_t$ at timestep $t$, and $\bar{\alpha}_t^{(G)}$ is derived from the noise schedule of the guiding diffusion model.
 The resulting outcome $\z_t^{(G)}$ can then be denoised with the guiding model for a sufficient number of timesteps $\tau$ up to $\z_{0|t-\tau}^{(G)}$.
+Thus, the PF-ODE endpoint originally approximated by $\psi$ is now represented as $\z_{0|t-\tau}^{(G)}$, the denoised output of the guiding model $G$.

 \textbf{Interpolation of Denoised Samples.} Interpolating the denoised samples of the two models \textit{S} and \textit{G} can be expressed as below: